Kelias-42/DSLR/README.md

 >Adding the -vi option will display a graph on the training session in a one vs all format for the specified features and house

 ### logreg_predict
-Predicts house belonging for a list of students
+Predicts house belonging for a list of students.
 ```
 $> python logreg_predict.py -h
 usage: logreg_predict.py [-h] [-a] [-p] dataset weights